-As of December 31, 201 7 and 201 6, the Company has recorded restricted cash balances of \$ 8.3 million and \$ 9.4 million, respectively, within prepaid expenses and other current assets and \$ 27.1 million and \$ 29.6 million, respectively, in other assets on the accompanying consolidated balance sheets based upon the term of the remaining restrictions.
-These restricted cash balances are primarily cash deposi ts to back letters of credit related to certain property leases.
+As of December 31, 2018 and 2017, the Company has restricted cash balances of \$1.7 million and \$8.3 million, respectively, within prepaid expenses and other current assets and \$25.7 million and \$27.1 million, respectively, in other assets on the accompanying consolidated balance sheets based upon the term of the remaining restrictions.
+These restricted cash balances are primarily cash deposits to back letters of credit related to certain property leases.

 The Company determines the appropriate classification of its investments in marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
 The Company has classified and accounted for its marketable securities as available-for-sale.
 After considering the Company's capital preservation objectives, as well as its liquidity requirements, the Company may sell securities prior to their stated maturities.
 The Company carries its available-for-sale securities at fair value, and reports the unrealized gains and losses, net of taxes, as a component of stockholders' equity, except for unrealized losses determined to be other-than-temporary which are recorded as other income (expense), net.
 The Company determines any realized gains or losses on the sale of marketable securities on a specific identification method and records such gains and losses as a component of other income (expense), net.
-Interest earned on cash, cash equivalents, and marketable securities was \$44.4 million, \$24.3 million, and \$9.1 million during the years ended December 31, 2017, 2016 and 2015, respectively.
-These balances are recorded in other income (expense), net in the accompanying consolidated statements of operations.
+Interest earned on cash, cash equivalents, and marketable securities was \$111.2 million, \$44.4 million, and \$24.3 million during the years ended December 31, 2018, 2017 and 2016, respectively.
+These balances are recorded in interest income in the accompanying consolidated statements of operations.